Appellate Law (civil) / appellate law (criminal)

 Examination Preparation courses

-The following two providers have scheduled companion preparation courses designed to work well together for the 2015 Appellate Law Legal Specialist Examination:
+The following providers have preparation materials available for the 2015 Appellate Law Legal Specialist Examination:

 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.